 7. Plan your planting

 This is the fun part, and plants, trees and any shrubbery should come next on the list, ahead of adding any garden lawns.
 The type of garden plants you choose, of course, depends on your garden's design and the overall feel that you want to create in your outdoor space, but it also depends on the type of soil you have and on your garden's aspect.
-Generally, a mixture of trees, flowers and evergreen shrubs will work well, creating year round interest.
+Generally, a mixture of trees, flowers and evergreen shrubs will work well, creating year round interest so be sure to nod to wildlife with a mixture of garden plant ideas.

 8. Think about zoning different areas in your garden

-Zoning can make the best use of all types of garden space: be that in a spacious cottage garden or in a small garden setting.
-Zoning can help define an outdoor kitchen, vegetable gardening area, outdoor living space and so on – here is how to go about it like a professional:
+Zoning is one of the best garden landscaping ideas will make more use of all types of garden space: be that in a spacious cottage garden or in a small garden setting.
+Zoning can help define an outdoor kitchen, vegetable plot or family outdoor living space and so on – here is how to go about it like a professional:

-- Use different colours on fencing or walls to create separate zones.
-White is a good backdrop for lounging areas that you want to feel bright and sunny, deep greens are good for making play areas blend into the background, while deep shades, such as blue or aubergine, make dining areas feel atmospheric during long summer evenings.
-Be sure to read more on garden colour schemes in our advice piece.
+- Use different colours on fencing or walls: To create separate zones.
+White is a good backdrop for lounging areas that you want to feel bright and sunny, deep greens are good for making play areas blend into the background, while deep shades, such as blue or aubergine make dining areas feel atmospheric during long summer evenings and is one of our favourite garden fence ideas around.

-- Plants can help define zones too, especially if you go for a strong colour theme by area.
+- Let planters do the talking: Plants can help define zones too, especially if you go for a strong colour theme by area.
 So, if your lounging space has a white wall behind it and light-coloured decking, choose white flowers.
 If your dining space has dark-coloured decking and aubergine walls, go for deep purple plants.

 - Don’t neglect vertical space: living walls, screens, arbours, pergolas and trellis all provide garden privacy and somewhere to train flowering climbers for visual interest.
 Paint them to match your scheme; or, if you want your planting to do the talking, choose a neutral, natural paint shade for them, such as olive green or pale grey.